kstppd/hashinator/README.md

 + For systems without GPUs, Hashinator and SplitVector compile with a c++ compiler by defining ```-DHASHINATOR_HOST_ONLY``` and ```-DSPLIT_HOST_ONLY``` respectively.

++ Hashinator is open-source and distributed under GPL-3.0.

 ## Installation
 No installation required.
 Just include  "hashinator.h" .
 However, if you plan to use Hashinator at its full potential you will need a system with a dedicated GPU card, either NVIDIA or AMD and  a healthy installation of CUDA or ROCm.
 Hashinator rerquires at least ```cuda-9.0``` or ```rocm 5.4```.
 To run the tests ```googletest``` needs to be installed.